-Danny Wheel is entering his fifth year as head strength and conditioning coach at UNCG in the 2015-16 season.
-Wheel brings over 15 years of experience to the Spartans.
+Danny Wheel is entering his sixth year as head strength and conditioning coach at UNCG in the 2015-16 season.
+Wheel brings over 16 years of experience to the Spartans.

 Prior to his arrival in Greensboro, Wheel spent 10 years as a member of East Carolina University's Strength and Conditioning department.
 He spent six years as the coordinator of Olympic sports at ECU.
 He worked directly with the men's basketball, women's basketball, softball, volleyball and women's soccer programs while also assisting with football.